Electric Rates

 - This rate change is not related to electrification or climate actions.
 The City continues to prepare for these activities and will analyze necessary rate impacts in the next rate study for 2027.

-To learn more, please review the Staff Report (PDF).
+To learn more, please review the Staff Report (PDF) and Cost of Service Study (PDF).

 - Learn which rates apply to your situation (PDF).